JLA: Act of God: Plot

 At Zen-Gen Biotech Systems Inc., Ray Palmer, formerly the Atom, signs up for an experiment to regain his ability to shrink, despite the fact that his powers came from a belt.
-The scientists manage to grant Ray the ability to shrink, but he becomes stuck at six inches and the scientists place him in a dollhouse.
-While there, he learns the scientists are employed by Lex Luthor and that with this research they can sell superpowers to anyone who can pay.
-Ray tries to call J'onn, but J'onn cannot hear him because he is still small.
-He then leaves a message in a table in the dollhouse before he starts shrinking down into the table's subatomic structure, but he starts to grow back too fast and causes a miniature atomic blast, which proves fatal to Ray.
+The scientists manage to grant Ray the ability to shrink, but he becomes stuck at six inches tall.
+Ray learns the scientists are employed by Lex Luthor and sell superpowers to anyone who can pay.
+Ray begins shrinking to the subatomic level and returns to his normal size too fast, causing a miniature atomic blast that kills him.
 Needing more test subjects, Luthor has a group of villains, led by the Joker, kidnap Metamorpho, Booster Gold, and Blue Beetle.

-Meanwhile, the Phoenix Group finishes their training, and reveal their new identities.
+Meanwhile, the Phoenix Group finishes their training and reveal their new identities.
 Supergirl is now Justice, Aquaman is now the Hand, Flash is now Red Devil, and Martian Manhunter is now the Green Man.
 They begin investigating Ray Palmer's death.

 Clark leaves Diana when she starts to believe that all that has happened is merely a test from God and that her powers will return when it ends.
-Clark winds up living on the street, but receives some money in a homeless shelter from a priest.
+Clark winds up living on the street, but receives money in a homeless shelter from a priest.
 He sees firefighters rescue someone from a burning building, then moves to a secluded home in the woods.

 The Phoenix Group and Batman, with help from Oracle, discover the truth behind Atom's death when Justice finds his message on the dollhouse table.
 They then learn of the abductions of Metamorpho, Booster Gold, and Blue Beetle.
 The Group, along with Nightwing, head for S.T.A.R.
-Labs, where the Zen-Gen scientists are currently working.
+Labs, where the Zen-Gen scientists are working.
 They find the kidnapped heroes and get into a battle with the tech villains.
 The Group is victorious in its debut, and the villains are arrested along with Lex Luthor.

-In a final note, Kyle Rayner faces off against Sonar one last time and soundly defeats the villain, but dies when Sonar impales him on a shaft of wood.
+Kyle Rayner faces off against Sonar one last time and soundly defeats the villain, but dies when Sonar impales him.
 Clark goes back to Diana and stops her from killing herself.
-The two marry, Clark goes back to his job at the Daily Planet, and the Phoenix Group looks toward the future.

-Two years later, Clark and Diana have a healthy baby boy who, unbeknown to the two of them, has the ability to transform matter into whatever he wants.
-With his birth, he opens the door to many possibilities.
+The two marry and Clark returns to his job at the Daily Planet.
+Two years later, Clark and Diana have a healthy baby boy who, unbeknown to the two of them, has the ability to transmute matter.